vl4d/vl4d.github.io/README.md

 # License

-The following directories and their contents are Copyright Tom Preston-Werner.
+The following directories and their contents are Copyright Vladimir Sean-Anthony Murray.
 You may not reuse anything therein without my permission:

 * _posts/
 * img/